Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cF3QleeEiJo,6990.93473,7048.823771.md

 ### Transcript

-> is the engine upgrade still only on experimental no so you will get both this is why i don't know if i have time to explain this in one minute to 48 seconds but, the end of an upgrade is gonna be part of update 4. so everything from
+> is the engine upgrade still only on experimental no so you will get both this is why I don't know if I have time to explain this in one minute to 48 seconds but, the end of an upgrade is gonna be part of update 4. so everything from
 >
 > [Music]
 >